 The Minna Ola has been in my sights since early 2010, which makes me feel old.
 But it did take a year and a half for it to hit the shelves of actual stores, and by then my initial intrigue had deflated a bit.

 I must remember, though, Ola is actually innovative; it probably is the first vibrator to do what it does.
-Ola, like its sibling Limon, is like a drum machine for your genitals.
+Ola, like its newer sibling Limon, is like a drum machine for your genitals.
 You squeeze the pad on its handle and it loops the vibration pattern back to you.
 But there’s a limitation: no drum machine in this world has a 10-second limit like Ola’s.

 Ola’s packaging is some of the cutest I’ve ever seen.
 It comes in a sturdy cardboard tube; inside, the toy protrudes from a piece of foam like a proud bird, wearing a circular, three-page quick start guide around its neck.
 It also comes with a gray microfiber cloth drawstring bag, two-part USB charger, manual, and a sticker with an exclamation point on it.
 They really like!
 Their exclamation points!
 Over at Minna!